Here are a few quick updates on the Genocide Memorial Day Project.

 The GMD competition challenges your students to write a poem and reflect the theme of ‘protecting humanity from genocide’.
 Full details of the competition can be found here.

 The deadline for submissions this year is 1st December 2019.
-Winners will be announced at the Genocide Memorial Day event on Sunday 19th January 2020.
+Winners will be announced around or at the Genocide Memorial Day event on Sunday 19th January 2020.

 The competition generally cuts across various curriculum strands including history, English literature, politics, religious education, citizenship and media studies.

-Looking forward to continuing this project with your support and feedback.
+Hoping to continue this project with your support and feedback.
 Please don’t hesitate to contact us.

 With prayers and peace,